techascent/tech.datatype/docs/dimensions-bytecode-gen.md

 about the abstractions required efficiently present this interface.

-Dimension objects describe the N-dimensional addressing scheme and perform the translation from our n-dimensional 'global' space into our 1-dimensional 'local' dense address spaces.
+`dimensions` objects describe the N-dimensional addressing scheme and perform the translation from our n-dimensional 'global' space into our 1-dimensional 'local' dense address spaces.
 In other works they describe how to randomly addressed data buffers using an n-dimensional addressing scheme that supports numpy style in-place